 There is a series of occasional guided walks around the nearby area with info given on history and geology.
 Click for the programme.

 WALKING IN THE YORKSHIRE DALES

 Walks in the Yorkshire Dales National Park - long walks, short walks, and Miles without Stiles accessible routes for wheelchair users and familes with pushchairs.
-The nearest of the accessible walks are Smardale Gill Nature Reserve (nr Ravenstonedale, see above), River Rawthey (Sedbergh), and Killington (south of Sedbergh).
+The nearest of these are Smardale Gill Nature Reserve (nr Ravenstonedale, see above), River Rawthey (Sedbergh), and Killington (south of Sedbergh).

-See below for Yorkshire walks using the Settle-Carlisle Railway
+See OTHER CAR FREE DAYS OUT below for Yorkshire walks using the Settle-Carlisle Railway

 WALKING IN THE LAKE DISTRICT

 Miles without Stiles in the Lake District 48 routes across the National Park suitable for people with limited mobility, including wheelchair users, families with pushchairs, and the visually impaired.